Fatmoogle/Good-ReadME-Generator/README.md

 ## Tests

-No tests were created for this application.
+No tests were created for this project.

 ## Questions

 Contact me via -